mshen63/Tamagotchu/README.md

 # Tamagotchu

-Tiny web experiement for Feelie Project using MERN stack to test the viability of our initial solution iteration
+Tiny web experiment for Feelie Project (Grand Challenges) using MERN stack to test the viability of our initial solution iteration